garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ## AWS Local Zones

 AWS Local Zones enable AWS to position its services close to users outside of large geographic regions (Regions), enabling users to deliver their applications to end users with low latency.
 Local Zones are connected to an AWS region (Region), but are close to the user's geographic location.

+AWS Local Zones are an extension of AWS region and they provide limited low latency services like the 4 core services.
+These local zones are closer to users than regions and AZs

 ## AWS **Service Health Dashboard**